Robert H. Carnahan: Later life and death

-On January 13, 1866, President Andrew Johnson nominated Carnahan for appointment to the grade of brevet brigadier general of volunteers, to rank from October 28, 1865, and the United States Senate confirmed the appointment on March 12, 1866.
+On 1865, Carnahan was nominated by Governor Richard J. Oglesby to be brevetted in recognition to his meritorious service at the Civil War.
+President Andrew Johnson nominated Carnahan for appointment to the grade of brevet brigadier general of volunteers, to rank from October 28, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

 Robert H. Carnahan died on June 14, 1913, at Danville, Illinois.
 He is buried at Spring Hill Cemetery, Danville.